teads/TeadsSDK-iOS/README.md

 }
 ```

-Note: didRecordImpression and didRecordClick are for your analytics if you have some, otherwise it could be empty.
+Note: didRecordImpression and didRecordClick are provided for your analytics if you have some, otherwise it could be empty.

 You are all set!
-You can now display Teads ads inside your app. 🎉
+You can now display insane Teads ads inside your app. 🎉

 ### Validate your integration